suyashbibave/Ecommerce-Sales/README.md

 * Power BI Desktop

 ## How to Use
-1. Download the `ecommerce_sales_dashboard.pbix` file from this repository.
+1. Download the `Ecommerce Sales Dashboard.pbix` file from this repository.
 2. Open the file using Power BI Desktop.
 3. Interact with the dashboard by using the filters and clicking on various elements to explore the data.